bliu56/Dnd-Assistant/README.md

+#DnD Assistant

+This project aims to help new player to create a new character from scratch and have it tied to registered account.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).